An Ongoing Series of Informational Entries from Pevic Mesh Trials I Watched

 There were 5 meetings minimally.
 There was safety risk assessment, cadaver testing, bench testing to make sure the product stretched properly and was adequately strong, making sure the mesh was bio-compatible and appropriate for implant in the human body, toxicology testing, and surgeon feedback was important in the design validation process.

 Elbert claimed the TVT-O was invented to meet the need of surgeons, the customers, to meet an unmet need.
-Tom Kline challenged this claim, stating that, instead, Ethicon was motivated to beat out its competitors, who were undercutting Ethicon's TVT product by selling “me too” versions that cost less.
+Plaintiff's counsel challenged this claim, stating that, instead, Ethicon was motivated to beat out its competitors, who were undercutting Ethicon's TVT product by selling “me too” versions that cost less.

 When Judge Powell asked Elbert what bench testing is, she said it is machine testing the properties of the mesh, said the filament is fabric knitted out of a pattern, which develops the ultimate properties, including pore size.